tsemach/typescript-txjs/README.md

 The driver is one for all components.
 API is as follow:
 1. **subscribe** - a registration callback method where you will get the data.
 2. **next** - sending data to other service on a service/route.
-3. **connect** - set the connection.
+3. **register** - set the connection.
 In the case RabbitMQ is set the exchange/queue/binding.
 This way other components may recognaize you.

 Once your driver is working you need to register it into TxQeuePointRegistry as:
 ````typescript